raysers/Mflux-ComfyUI/README.md

 **Important Note:**

-ComfyUI already has complete FLUX models.
-You can move the models to the **models/Mflux** directory and use the **Mflux Models Loader** node to load them, allowing you to skip the download process.
+To avoid wasting resources by downloading repeatedly, if you already have the full FLUX model in ComfyUI, you can move the model to the "**models/Mflux**" directory and use the **Mflux Models Loader** node to load it, allowing you to bypass the download process.

-Of course, if your need for LORA is minimal, I still recommend continuing to use the previous 4-bit quantized model.
-As long as it remains in the old preset path of **models/Mflux**, you can freely select it from the **Mflux Models Loader** node list.
+Of course, if you don't have a strong need for Lora, it is still recommended to continue using the previous 4BIT quantized model.
+As long as it remains in the old version's preset path in the "**models/Mflux**" directory, you can freely choose it from the **Mflux Models Loader** node list.

 Additionally, this update covers nearly all loading methods for models, allowing users with various needs to use models freely.
 I personally recommend the 4-bit Schnell 2-step, which achieved over 20+ seconds of raw image generation on my M1 Pro 16GB.